sidebar hamburger menu

 Note

-Sometimes you don't want to use the latest patches, but you'd like to control which patches are get installed instead.
+Sometimes you don't want to use the latest patches, and you'd like to control which patches are get installed instead.
 For example, you have tested the patch released on 25th of May 2018 and want to use that patch across all servers.

-Alternatively, you can set STICKY_PATCH=KEY This way you can control the date from which patches will be applied using KernelCare keys in CLN.
+Alternatively, you can set STICKY_PATCH=KEY, this way you can control the date from which patches will be applied using KernelCare keys in CLN.
 On update, the actual date will be retrieved from CLN (from Key settings) for the key used to register a particular server (not supported for IP based servers).

 This is very useful if you want to test patches in QA first and later roll them out to production without doing any changes on the systems.